 One of the options could be the creation of a board which independently monitors whether the separated entity is meeting its obligations to provide non-discriminatory access (see Annex I for case in UK and in Italy).
-It would be responsible for investigating complaints, monitoring key performance indicators and making recommendations for improvements.
-The NRA should detail the powers of such a board (surveillance, reporting to NRA, etc.).
+Another alternative to setting up a board would be to appoint a compliance officer, who would be located within the separated entity.
+The board or the compliance offer would be responsible for setting up a compliance program to monitor that obligations are being met (see point f for detailed example), monitoring key performance indicators and making recommendations for improvements.
+Additionally the board would also be responsible for investigating complaints.
+The NRA should detail the powers of such a board or compliance officer (surveillance, reporting to NRA, etc.).
 In order to preclude any prejudice at least the majority of the board members would have to be appointed or approved by the NRA.
 Such a board may be supported by a body closer to the functionally separated entity which serves as a contact point for both the board and customers of the separated entity.